scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 facility to do detailed analysis on student performance in future.

 Many colleges and schools in India do not have good internet access.
-We are hoping to make it easy for such institutions to locally host yaksh using a bootable USB drive.
+We are hoping to make it easy for such institutions to locally host Yaksh using a bootable USB drive.

 In addition, we are planning to make it easy for students to download the